-For many players, Live Blackjack casinos online are the closest to capturing the atmosphere of a traditional land-based casino.
+For many players, live blackjack casinos online are the close to playing at a land-based casino.
 Real cards are dealt at a real table by dealers whose action is captured in live video streaming from a studio run by software companies like Playtech, Microgaming and Evolution Gaming.
 It’s a glitzy, glamorous setting – an environment which adds a real ‘buzz’ to the occasion.
 It’s little wonder that increasing numbers of players are taking up the challenge to play Live Blackjack.

 The basic principle of Live Blackjack is no different to other variants of the game.
 It is to get a higher total than the dealer without going over 21.
 Games are generally played with six to eight decks of 52 cards.